raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ### before we get started, a brief recapitulation of the previous essay

-In [A Brutal Look at Balanced Parentheses, Computing Machines, and Pushdown Automata][brutal], we began with a well-known programming puzzle: _Write a function that determines whether a string of parentheses is "balanced," i.e. each opening parenthesis has a corresponding closing parenthesis, and the parentheses are properly nested._
+In [A Brutal Look at Balanced Parentheses...][brutal], we began with a well-known programming puzzle: _Write a function that determines whether a string of parentheses is "balanced," i.e. each opening parenthesis has a corresponding closing parenthesis, and the parentheses are properly nested._

 [brutal]: http://raganwald.com/2019/02/14/i-love-programming-and-programmers.html